Everything You Want To Know About Teaching English As A Second Language

 Accommodation is usually located in an apartment building, the size being dependent on where your school is, and whether you are staying alone or with a roommate.
 As with most urban environments, apartments tend to be smaller the closer to the center of Seoul you get.

-You will be responsible to pay the utilities, telephone, cable, and Internet bills yourself, but the cost is minimal.
+You will be responsible for paying the utilities, telephone, cable, and Internet bills yourself, but the cost is minimal.
 Food and transportation are readily available and cost a fraction of what you would pay in North America or Europe.

 How much will I get paid?
 Are health benefits provided?

-Most first time teachers will be paid a salary of around $2000-$3000 a month.
-Your contract will state the amount of classes that you are expected to teach per week and any class over that amount will result in overtime.
-My contract stated that my salary was for the minimum teaching requirement of 132 classes a month, which equated to only 88 hours.
-This didn’t factor in preparation time however.
-Each class on top of the 132 was considered overtime and I received $20 for every extra 40-minute block that I taught.
-On average, I made between $400 and $1000 in overtime every month.
+Most first-time teachers will be paid a salary of around $3,000-$4,000 a month.
+Your contract will state the number of classes that you are expected to teach per week and any class over that amount will result in overtime.
+My contract stated that my salary was for the minimum teaching requirement of 132 classes a month, which equated to only 88 hours per month.
+This didn’t factor in preparation time, however.
+Each class on top of the 132 was considered overtime, and I received $20 for every extra 40-minute block that I taught (this is likely higher now, in 2024).
+On average, I made between $400 and $1,000 in overtime every month.

 It is pretty standard to have what they call severance and completion bonuses written into your contract.
 At the completion of your twelve-month contract, you should be given an extra month’s pay and, as long as you are not absent from your job for any significant length of time, you will be given a small bonus.